 The third P - prevention of conflicts - has received the least attention.
 Surprisingly little information exists on, for example, developing of early-warning mechanisms, or on gendered roles of women and men in the prevention of a potential conflict.
 Often, when international organisations and CSOs from different countries discuss prevention, they refer to prevention of sexual violence, rather than prevention of conflicts.
 Within the context of prevention, one of our interests here has been to understand how issues that cause and maintain conflicts (such as disputes over land-use, the existence of IDPs, environmental degradation as a cause of conflict, and so on) are being addressed by different actors.
-It appears that there is very little contextualised data available on gender in relation to environment and conflicts, natural resources, land-use, have major implications for future peace and security.
+It appears that there is very little contextualised data available on gender in relation to environment and conflicts, natural resources, land-use, and/or IDPs.
+Yet, there is recognition that these are issues which, when unsolved, have major implications for future peace and security.

-Over the last few years, a fourth P - prosecution - is increasingly mentioned in the expert discussions related to Resolution 1325.
+Over the last few years, a fourth P-prosecution - is increasingly mentioned in the expert discussions related to Resolution 1325.
 This stems particularly from the heightened attention to sexual and gender-based violence in Resolutions 1820, 1888, and 1889 (Barr 2009, 3), and to the call to end impunity in this regard.